gazingatnavel/ucf-spring2017-cis3360-program1-hillcipher/README.md

 ```

-If your hillcipher.c fails to compile, you'll see:
+If your hillcipher source fails to compile, you'll see:

 ```
 fail (failed to compile)